Blog

 Networks

-A Medicare Supplement allows you to see any doctor that participates in Medicare, which is over 90% of all doctors in the United States.
-With a Plan G, you’d have freedom of choice.
+A Medicare Supplement also allows you to see any doctor who participates in Medicare, which is over 90% of all doctors in the United States.

 Out-of-pocket Costs

-Medicare Advantage typically promises low, or even $0 premium in exchange for more out-of-pocket costs when you do utilize the plan.
-As you can see, the Medicare Advantage options offered for retired teachers are not low or $0 premium – they cost $112.89 per month for 2021.
+Medicare Advantage typically promises low, or even $0 premiums in exchange for more out-of-pocket costs when you do utilize the plan.

-However, the Medicare Advantage plans offered through TRAIL do have a unique benefit structure with a lower out-of-pocket maximum than other MA plans offered.
+However, the Medicare Advantage plan offered through TRAIL does have a unique benefit structure with a lower out-of-pocket maximum than other MA plans offered.
 They also have better coverage for hospitalizations and skilled nursing facility stays.

-While the benefits offered through TRAIL are better than options offered to anyone eligible for Medicare, they simply do not compare to a Medicare Supplement.
+While the benefits offered through TRAIL are better than options offered to anyone eligible for Medicare, they aren't very comparable to a Medicare Supplement.

 With a Medicare Advantage plan, you have copays and coinsurance, meaning every time you need medical care, you will be paying money out of your own pocket.